rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

   -  Device Connect prompt:

-    The test will Request User to connect Source device to Hdmi In port:
+    The test will prompt the User to connect a Source device:

   - Question: "connect device to porttype and press Enter (Y/N)"
   - Press **Y** if Device is connected (this will mark the step as PASS).
   - Press **N** if user could not connect the device (this will mark the step as FAIL).

-- Video scaled Confirmation:
+- Video scaling Confirmation:
     The test will Request User to check video scaled on particular port or not:

   - Question: "Check if video is scaled  on port port_type.
 Press Y/N:"
-  - Press **Y** if video scaled on particular port happen (this will mark the step as PASS).
+  - Press **Y** if video scaling on the specified port is successful (this will mark the step as PASS).
-  - Press **N** if video scaled on particular port not happen (this will mark the step as FAIL).
+  - Press **N** if video scaled on the sepcified port not successful (this will mark the step as FAIL).

 - Repeat for All Ports: